MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

 The following tips will help you take quality photos for photogrammetry:

-- If possible, take photos in a location where lighting will remain consistent and does not cast shadows.
+- If possible, take photos in a location where lighting is consistent and does not cast shadows.

-- If there are shadows, try to keep your own shadow out of the picture.
+- Try to keep your own shadow out of the picture.

 - Avoid moving objects in the background while taking photos.

-- If the camera you're using has HDR, turn this feature off and try not to adjust the exposure of your photographs while you're capturing images.
+- If the camera you're using has a High Dynamic Range (HDR) setting, turn this feature off and try not to adjust the exposure of your photographs while capturing images.

 - Take pictures about 1 meter apart while circling the subject.

 - If possible, maintain a perpendicular location to the subject while taking photos.

-- If the subject is large, move in a lateral motion from one end of the object to the other, changing the height with each pass until you feel that you've captured all surfaces.
+- If the subject is large, move in a lateral motion from one end of the object to the other, changing the height with each pass until you feel you've captured all surfaces.

 ## Start a new project

-After launching Autodesk Recap Photo, you will see the dashboard.
-You can choose either “Aerial” or “Object” to create a new 3D project.
-This tutorial will cover the **Object** workflow.
+After launching Autodesk Recap Photo, you'll see the dashboard.
+You can choose **Aerial** or **Object** to create a new 3D project.
+This tutorial covers the **Object** workflow.

-1. Click the **Object** option from the “Create 3D” menu.
+1. Click **Object** from the **Create 3D** menu.

     ![Object option](media/recap-photo1.PNG "Object option")